 The health science center does not have on-campus student housing.
 However, students will find a variety of housing opportunities in the area.
 Every student is responsible for making his or her own housing arrangement.
-The Student Development Office provides information on real estate, apartment locators and temporary housing.
+The Office of Student Development provides information on real estate, apartment locators and temporary housing.